stormpat/Pastry/README.md

 - A SPA (Single page application) so its quite snappy!
 - Supports forking, zooming, trashing and favoriting (not yet implemented)
 - No configuration needed.
-Fork and your all set.
+Fork, Install and your all set.
 - Laravel based, so alot of db options to choose from. (+ easy to extend)

 ### Installation